jonasseglare/geex/README.md

 ## Issues and features to address

 Important or easy to implement:
- * Static call to System.out.println must work
+ * Static call to System.out.println must work.
- * What about def-class reload?
-How do I reproduce the problems?
-Will instantiating a fresh compiler every time fix it?
-   ANSWER: The pre-generated class gets loaded instead of our class.
+ * Sequence stuff: iterate, drop, take, take-while, filter, etc.
+ * Better Java interop: Often, we have to cast when we shouldn't have to.
+ * Better management of types, e.g. inc seems to produce a long when passed an int.

 Less important:
  * Strip away operations without sideeffects if they are not needed.